-- Our focus on environmental and social issues / risks must begin with addressing impacts from our own operations and how we manage our employees.
-The Group will take appropriate measures to ensure that its internal operations and employees are managed in a manner that is in alignment with the spirit and intent of the Policy requirements. - We will take appropriate measures to manage the Sustainability Risk of our business activities to the extent possible and will not knowingly engage in business activities or with business relations that are on our Exclusion List of activities.
-The Group will take reasonable steps to assess the Sustainability Risk of business relations.
-If the Group concludes that the business relation is not committed to a level of sustainability performance that meets CIMB's policy requirements, or that the business relation is engaged in any Exclusion List activities, the Group will not engage with the business relation.
+- Our focus on environmental (including climate and nature) and social issues / risks must begin with addressing impacts from our own operations and how we manage our employees.
+The Group will take appropriate measures to ensure that its internal operations and employees are managed in a manner that is in alignment with the spirit and intent of the Policy requirements. - We will take appropriate measures to manage the Sustainability Risk of our business activities to the extent possible, and will not knowingly engage in business activities or with business relations that are on our Exclusion List of activities.